Splash Screen Capacitor Plugin API | Capacitor Documentation

 |Use a Dialog instead of an ImageView.
 If

 layoutName is not configured, it will use a layout that uses the splash image as background.
-Doesn't work on launch when using the Android 12 API.
 Only available on Android.

 |1.1.0